Health Benefits of Walnuts

 - contain antioxidants like L-arginine, which keeps blood vessels relaxed, and melatonin, which helps regulate sleep

 - contain phytosterols that bind to estrogen receptors, which may help slow tumor growth and reduce cancer risk

-- are high in omega-3 fatty acids, which help regulate heart rhythm, prevent blood clots and reduce inflammation
+- high in omega-3 fatty acids, which help regulate heart rhythm, prevent blood clots and reduce inflammation

 - monounsaturated fat content helps reduce cholesterol levels

 Reduce the Risk of Cancer

 Walnuts are also dense with antioxidants and essential amino acids.
 A 2002 study conducted in Norway showed that walnuts rank second only to rose hips in their antioxidant content.
 Ellagic acid, an antioxidant, supports the immune system and has anticancer properties.
 L-arginine, an essential amino acid, is converted to nitric oxide in the body, helping to keep blood vessels smooth and relaxed.
 Melatonin, a powerful antioxidant, helps regulate sleep and reduces free radical damage.
 Animal studies have demonstrated that eating walnuts can triple blood levels of melatonin.

 The phytosterols in walnuts bind to estrogen receptors and therefore may prevent or slow the growth of breast cancer tumors fueled by estrogen.
 In animal studies, walnuts cut the risk of breast cancer; when it did develop, walnuts helped curb tumor growth.

 Packed with so many health-promoting compounds – omega-3s, monounsaturated fats, antioxidants, and phytosterols, not to mention minerals including manganese and copper–walnuts are powerhouses of nutrition.
 The brain-shaped nut may not literally make you smarter as early physicians believed, but adding walnuts to your diet is undeniably a smart choice.